Are the White Spots on Plant Leaves Mildew?

 Water the plants at the base rather than overhead to minimize leaf moisture, which fosters fungal growth.

-How to Fix White Spots on Plant Leaves Not Caused by Mildew
+How to Fix White Spots on Plant Leaves Not Mildew?

 - Diagnosis

 First, ascertain the cause.
 It could be nutrient deficiencies, insect infestations, or even sunburn.
-Give a rough verdict on the symptoms we mention above.
+Give a rough verdict on the symptoms we mentioned above.

 - Nutrient Treatment